crossplane/crossplane/docs/services/gcp-services-guide.md

 > Portable classes are the resource classes that are not cloud specific and their purpose is to refer to cloud specific resource classes that will be used for provisioning.
-For example, MySQLInstanceClass is a portable class that can refer to CloudsqlInstanceClass (GCP) or RDSInstanceClass (AWS).
+For example, MySQLInstanceClass is a portable class that can refer to CloudSQLInstanceClass (GCP) or RDSInstanceClass (AWS).

 You may specify *one* instance of a portable class kind as *default* in each namespace.
 This means that the portable resource class instance will be applied